Zreechxnn/vote-app/README.md

 A C++ based Election Application designed to provide a solution for election processes.
 This application allows for login using Indonesian Citizen Identification Number (NIK), admin authentication for managing leader candidates, and voting functionalities.
 ![image](https://h.top4top.io/p_3273g6ky51.png)

+## ⚠️ Disclaimer

+The code in this repository is intended **only for developers** with a basic understanding of programming.
+Please use it responsibly and for development purposes only.

+- **Not recommended for direct use in production environments without thorough testing.**
+- No guarantees are provided regarding the absence of bugs or errors.
+- The author is not liable for any damages or issues caused

 ## Key Features